Train to Teach

 We are looking for ambitious trainee teachers who have enthusiasm, are highly motivated, energetic and creative.
 We are looking for people who enjoy new challenges; work effectively in a team and who believe that all young people can achieve success.
 Training to teach is both challenging and rewarding.
 Developing excellent interpersonal skills will enable trainees to effectively support the learning of groups of young people from diverse backgrounds.
 We are looking for people who strive to improve and who are committed to their own professional development.
 It is very important that you understand, and are familiar with, the working environment of a school, so that you have a good idea of whether teaching really is the career for you.
 A reference from the Headteacher of a school in which you’ve worked or volunteered would strengthen your application.

 You should hold, or be expected to achieve, a first degree (or recognised equivalent).
 The degree classification should normally be at 2:1 or above.
 Strong applicants with a 2:2 will be considered if they have significant school experience prior to application, for instance as a TA or LSA in a primary school.
 You will need at least a grade C in GCSE English, Maths and Science.
 Students must demonstrate very high standards of communication in both spoken and written English.
 All entrants must have passed all aspects of the professional skills tests before the beginning of the programme.
-A minimum of 10 days mainstream primary school experience required, prior to application.
+Mainstream primary school experience would be highly beneficial, prior to application.

 HOW WE SELECT OUR TRAINEES

 As the Lead School in the partnership, St Nicholas CE Primary School will be co-ordinating the recruitment process.